kaiwenx99/LinuxAssign1/README.md

 - `i .ssh/assign1`: Use the private key (assign1) for authentication.
 - `arch@147.182.207.200`: Specify the username (arch) and the server's IP address `147.182.207.200`.

-The output will be:
+This will output:
 ![ssh connect droplet](assets/3_connect_SSH.png)

-After running the command above, we have successfully connected to the Arch Linux droplet in DigitalOcean via SSH key pair.
+After running the command above, you have successfully connected to the Arch Linux droplet via SSH key.

 ## Step 5: Install and configure `doctl` on the Arch Linux droplet using Pacman